 PwC does not have a permanent office offering tax services in Saint Lucia.
 However, PwC Barbados has a dedicated team responsible for providing consulting services relating to Saint Lucia tax issues.

 PwC's tax advisors in Barbados use their knowledge of taxation policies and legislation on behalf of our local, regional, and international clients, whether they are individuals, public companies, or private companies, including those licensed as international business companies (IBCs).
 As part of PwC's worldwide network of tax specialists, our advisors are also able to offer a truly international service, ensuring compliance on the part of local companies seeking to do business internationally and foreign investors wishing to establish operations in the East Caribbean.
-The professionals in Barbados' Tax Services division provide a wide array of services, including compliance (corporate and personal), tax accounting, tax planning, tax advocacy, tax registrations, exchange control applications, immigration services, and severance.
+The professionals in Barbados' Tax Services division provide a wide array of services, including compliance (corporate and personal), tax accounting, tax planning, tax advocacy, and tax registrations.